A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Introduction

+Therefore, in this way, the Schr\"{o}dinger uncertainty relation is given by above form.
 This proof has an issue related to the domains of the operators involved.
 For the proof to make sense, the vector $\hat{B}\left| \psi \right\rangle $ has to be in the domain of the unbounded operator $\hat{A}$, which is not always the case.
 In fact, the Robertson uncertainty relation is false if $\hat{A}$ is an angle variable and $\hat{B}$ is the derivative with respect to this variable.
 In this example, the commutator is a nonzero constant-just as in the Heisenberg uncertainty relation and yet there are states where the product of the uncertainties is zero.
 This issue can be overcome by using a variational method for the proof, or by working with an exponentiated version of the canonical commutation relations.

 Note that in the general form of the Robertson-Schr\"{o}dinger uncertainty relation, there is no need to assume that the operators $\hat{A}$ and $\hat{B}$ are self-adjoint operators.
 It suffices to assume that they are merely symmetric operators.
 Since the Robertson and Schr\"{o}dinger relations are for general operators, the relations can be applied to any two observables to obtain specific uncertainty relations.